sxmorgan/blog/content/about.md

 date: ''
 ---

+## I'm Morgan

-My name is Morgan and I am a second year computational biology / bioinformatics PhD student at the Experimental and Clinical Research Center in Berlin, Germany.
+a second year computational biology / bioinformatics PhD student at the Experimental and Clinical Research Center in Berlin, Germany.

 In the next two years I hope to (1) benchmark and advance the statistical methods being widely deployed in microbiome and multi-omics research in order to (2) better illuminate robust and covariate-aware host-microbiome interactions through various clinical collaborations.